executors/executors/README.md

     struct executor_future
     {
-      // XXX a future proposal can relax this to enable user-defined future types using type = std::future<T>;
+      // XXX a future proposal can relax this to enable user-defined future types
+      // XXX should this be Executor::future_t or something if it exists? using type = std::future<T>;
     };